Undisputedly, a class area of law…

 In order to be a good litigator, you will need a keen sense of commercial awareness, a good command over legal and technical principles and the ability to present facts, law and strategies in a reasoned and persuasive manner.

-A Day in the Life of Simon Hart, Commercial Litigation Partner at RPC
+A Day in the Life of Thomas Armstrong, Associate at DWF RPC

 What’s the first thing you do when you get into the office?

-What sort of daily responsibilities does a partner have in litigation?
-How does it differ from an associate role?
+What sort of daily responsibilities does an associate have in litigation?
+How does it differ from a trainee role?

 Can you give us an idea of the sort of projects you manage from day to day?